-Here’s how to make a succulent-decorated hat and more, with design ideas from attendees at succulent events.
+Here's how to make a succulent-decorated hat and other projects, with design ideas from attendees at succulent events.

 1. Assemble your materials: a hot-glue gun, a hat or other wearable, dry moss (from any craft store), and succulent cuttings.

 2. Glue moss to the area you'll cover with cuttings.
 Like a moss-filled succulent wreath, this gives the cuttings something to root into.

 3. Hot-glue cuttings to the moss.
 Wondering why they don't cook?
 So do I!
 You can't touch hot glue without getting burned, but---go figure---cuttings are fine.

 4. Cuttings eventually send roots right through the glue into the moss, so treat the hat as you would a topiary or wreath: Store in bright shade and spritz occasionally.